 St. Mark's Basilica stands near the Doge's Palace and St. Mark's Square, the hub of the city's social and religious life.
-With more than 43,000 square feet of golden mosaics, marble floors, and 500 columns from the third century, it is a unique temple in Italy.
+With more than 4,000 square meters of golden mosaics, marble floors and 500 columns dating back to the 3rd century, it is a unique temple in Italy.

-Being one of the most visited attractions in Venice, getting skip-the-line access to avoid waiting or booking a guided tour of the Basilica can be a great idea.
-You will need a ticket to access the most important jewels of St. Mark's Basilica, such as the Museum, the Treasury, and the Golden Spade.
+Being one of the most visited attractions in Venice, getting quick access to avoid queues or booking a guided tour of the Basilica can be a great idea.
+Access to the most important jewels of St. Mark's, the Museum, the Treasury and the Golden Spade, is paid.

-Access St. Mark's Basilica at the lowest price
+Access to St. Mark's Basilica at the lowest price

-If you don't want to break the bank to visit St. Mark's Basilica, with this ticket you will skip the queues at the ticket office and you can tour it at your own pace.
+If you don't want to spend too much of your budget to visit the Basilica of San Marco, this ticket will allow you to skip the ticket office queues and visit it at your own pace.

-If you are not a fan of guided tours but you don't want to give up a tour of St. Mark's Basilica, don't worry.
+If you are not a fan of guided tours but don't want to give up touring St. Mark's Basilica inside, don't worry.
 With this ticket, if you buy it online and in advance, you can avoid the long lines that form at the ticket office at the entrance.
+You also have the possibility to take the guided tour of St. Mark's Basilica after closing time avoiding the crowds inside.

-Once inside, you will have as much time as you want to enjoy its architecture, the details of its altar, the spectacular mosaics on its floor, and of course, the views of St. Mark's Square from its terrace.
+Once inside, you will have as much time as you want to enjoy its architecture, the details of its altar, the spectacular mosaics on its floor and of course, the views of St. Mark's Square from its terrace.
 Take your time and enjoy the visit.
-Keep reading and find what you should not miss on a self-guided tour!
+(If you need to, later I will tell you what you should not miss if you want to visit it on your own).

-Why I like this option: in addition to being the most economical, it allows you greater flexibility of schedule to organize the visit at your own pace.
+Why I like this option: besides being the most economical, it allows you greater flexibility of schedule to organize the visit at your own pace.

 Recommended if... you want to visit the interior of the Basilica without wasting time at the ticket office and at the best price.